TheLokj/WizardEye/README.md

 ##### Database cache

-Note that masks generated during exportation are cached in the database, to make next exportation quicker.
-You can avoid that specifying `--no-cache` before exportation.
+Note that masks generated during export are cached in the database to speed up subsequent exports.
+You can avoid this by specifying `--no-cache` before export.
 You can delete the cache using the following command:

 ```
 wizardeye database clean -d /path/to/database